 How to Use YouTube’s Video Editor

 YouTube’s video editor is basic and lets you easily trim a clip.
 Let’s learn how to edit your videos correctly:

 - Sign in to the YouTube studio.

 - Go to the left sidebar and click content.

 - Upload the thumbnail of the video you want to edit in the upload section.

 - Now go to the left sidebar and click on the editor tool.

-- Add End Screen to Video: If you want your viewers to watch one of your related videos, subscribe to your channel or check out the playlist, select the End Screen option shown on the bottom of your YouTube video editor panel.
+- Add End Screen to Video: If you want your viewers to watch one of your related videos, subscribe to your channel, or check out the playlist, select the End Screen option at the bottom of your YouTube video editor panel.
 By clicking on the Apply Template, you can upload the screen template or existing template.
 Moreover, you can choose from the editor’s options: Video, Playlist, Channel, Subscribe, or Link.